mallochio/openml-mcp-server/README.md

                 "openml-mcp-server"
               ],
               "env": {
-                // OPTIONAL: Add your OpenML API Key if needed for private access
+                // Add your OpenML API Key if needed for private access
-                // Get your key from your OpenML profile page (https://www.openml.org/u)
+                //Get your key from your OpenML profile page (https://www.openml.org/u) "OPENML_API_KEY": "YOUR_ACTUAL_OPENML_API_KEY"
-                // "OPENML_API_KEY": "YOUR_ACTUAL_OPENML_API_KEY"
               }
             }
-            // Add other servers here if you have them...
           }
         }
         ```